Our Festival Journey into Distribution

 Encouraged by their interest, I dived back into the edit bay and added 28 minutes to the film, creating an hour long feature that qualified for their festival.
 It went on to be NOMINATED for BEST DOCUMENTARY and to WIN the AUDIENCE AWARD for BEST FEATURE at the Festival!

 We decided to continue to submit the short version of “Seeing is Believing Women Direct” to a few more festivals, and it won BEST SHORT DOCUMENTARY at the Burbank Film Festival and the Glendale Film Festival!
-We also screened at prestigious Catalina Film Festival, the Adirondack Film Festival, the Geneva Film Festival and New Filmmakers LA (NFMLA).
+We also screened at prestigious Catalina Film Festival, the Adirondack Film Festival, the Geneva Film Festival (BEST SHORT DOCUMENTARY), New Filmmakers LA, and The Ridgewood Film Festival (BEST DOCUMENTARY).

 The One Hour Feature went on to play the St Louis Film Festival, the High Falls Film Festival, the Chesapeake Film Festival, the Oxford Film Festival, the Sedona Film Festival and the LA Women’s International Film Festival.

-Meanwhile we’ve screened at JCCC in Kansas City and are about to screen at Pepperdine University followed by an amazing panel of women including Bethany Rooney, Lizzie Borden, Finola Hughes, and Carla Garapedian!
-I’ve also had the opportunity to teach or speak at JCCC, Webster University in St Louis, Los Angeles City College, and am about to screen the one hour version and talk to a class via Skype at Rochester Institute of Tech!
+We screened in at Pepperdine University followed by an amazing panel of women including Bethany Rooney, Lizzie Borden, Finola Hughes, and Carla Garapedian!
+I’ve also had the opportunity to teach, screen, or speak at Johnson County Community College, Webster University, Los Angeles City College, and The Rochester Institute of Tech!

 Some of these festivals came from blind submissions, but others came from recommendations from filmmaker friends who had submitted to these festivals before, got in, and reached back to recommend our film to the festival.
 What this all boils down to is the wonderful feeling of people who BELIEVE IN YOU.
 I am deeply grateful for this encouragement.